purplebugs/elastic-data-tool/README.md

 Automate with Elasticsearch client

-1. Create index in Elasticsearch from existing JSON file: `node elastic_bulk.js` - edit JSON filename as needed // TODO automate getting this fromSQL -> JSON step
+1. Create index in Elasticsearch from existing JSON file: `node json_to_elastic` - edit JSON filename as needed // TODO automate getting this fromSQL -> JSON step
 2. Verify the index was created in Elasticsearch Dev Tools: `GET alpacas/_search` - note it uses an alias that is updated `GET _alias/alpacas`

 ### JSON -> NDJSON -> import file to Elasticsearch 💾

 Generate NDJSON file to import manually to Elasticsearch

-1. Edit the JSON filename to read from in [index.js](./index.js) and save the file
+1. Edit the JSON filename to read from in [json_to_ndjson.js](./json_to_ndjson.js) and save the file
-2. Run `node index`
+2. Run `node json_to_ndjson`
 3. Look for the generated file in the directory
 4. Import this file to Elasticsearch